widok/widok/docs/chapters/07-reactive-programming.md

 > **Note:** ``Opt[T]`` is merely a convenience type and ``Var[Option[T]]`` could be used, too.

-### Examples
+### Operations
-Here is a simple example for a channel that receives integers and prints these on the console:
+Here is a simple example for a channel that receives integers.
+We register an observer which prints all values on the console:

 ```scala
 val ch = Channel[Int]()  // initialise